foresightJ/Subscription/README.md

 # SubScription App
-A simple CRUD Application to keep track of all your endless Subs/bills You add all your re-occurrent subscriptions and keep track of the next and previous payment
+-A simple CRUD Application to keep track of all your endless Subs/bills -You add all your re-occurrent subscriptions and keep track of the next and previous payment

 ## Technologies Used
 **React**